 - ADR Risk.
 The Fund may hold the securities of non-U.S. companies in the form of ADRs.
 ADRs are negotiable certificates issued by a U.S. financial institution that represent a specified number of shares in a foreign stock and trade on a U.S. national securities exchange, such as the Exchange.
 Sponsored ADRs are issued with the support of the issuer of the foreign stock underlying the ADRs and carry all of the rights of common shares, including voting rights.
 The underlying issuers of certain ADRs are under no obligation to distribute shareholder communications to the holders of such receipts, or to pass through to them any voting rights with respect to the deposited securities.
 The underlying securities of the ADRs in the Fund's portfolio are usually denominated or quoted in currencies other than the U.S. dollar.
 As a result, changes in foreign currency exchange rates may affect the value of the Fund's portfolio.
 In addition, because the underlying securities of ADRs trade on foreign exchanges at times when the U.S. markets are not open for trading, the value of the securities underlying the ADRs may change materially at times when the U.S. markets are not open for trading, regardless of whether there is an active U.S. market for Shares. - Concentration Risk.
 The Fund may be susceptible to an increased risk of loss, including losses due to adverse occurrences affecting the Fund more than the market as a whole, to the extent that the Fund's investments are concentrated in the securities of a particular issuer or issuers, country, region, market, industry, group of industries, sector, or asset class.
 In addition, at times, real estate companies may be out of favor and underperform other industries or groups of industries. - Corporate Real Estate Investment Risk.
-The Fund invests in real estate companies, including REITs and real estate holdings companies, which will expose investors to the risks of owning real estate directly, as well as to the risks that relate specifically to the way in which such companies are organized and operated.
-Real estate is highly sensitive to general and local economic conditions and developments and is characterized by intense competition and periodic overbuilding.
+The Fund is expected to invest substantially all of its assets in real estaterelated companies that invest in properties leased to single tenants primarily on a "triple-net" basis meaning the tenants are responsible for property expenses such as property taxes, insurance and repairs and maintenance.
+Investments in real estate companies involve unique risks.
+Real estate companies, including REITs, may have limited financial resources, may trade less frequently and in limited volume, and may be more volatile than other securities.
+Investing in real estate companies entails certain risks associated with the direct ownership of real estate, such as a decrease in value of real estate, as well as the real estate industry in general.
+Many factors may affect real estate values, including occupancy, the general, regional and local economic conditions, the availability of mortgages, fluctuations in interest rates and property tax rates, the amount of new construction in a particular area, laws and regulations affecting real estate (including zoning and tax laws, environmental regulations, and other governmental action, such as the exercise of eminent domain), and the costs of owning, maintaining and improving real estate if the company is responsible for those costs.
+Real estate companies are also subject to heavy cash flow dependency, increased operating expenses, the skill of management, changes in property values and rental rates, overbuilding, losses due to natural disasters, casualty or condemnation, defaults by tenants or borrowers, and self-liquidation.
 Many real estate companies, including REITs, utilize leverage (and some may be highly leveraged), which increases investment risk and the risk normally associated with debt financing, and could potentially increase the Fund's volatility and losses.
-The U.S. real estate market may, in the future, experience and has, in the past, experienced a decline in value, with certain regions experiencing significant losses in property values.
-Exposure to such real estate may adversely affect Fund performance.
-In addition, many investors may already have exposure to residential real estate through ownership of a home.
-So-called "Acts of God," such as hurricanes, earthquakes, tsunamis, and other natural disasters, as well as the effects of climate change, terrorist activity, political unrest, or civil strife may result in physical damage to properties or a decrease in demand, which can affect profits.